Empirical Growing Networks vs Minimal Models: Evidence and Challenges from Software Heritage and APS Citation Datasets: Comparison with minimal models

-The preceding discussion primarily highlighted the existence of a major transient phenomenon in the growth of the main network, as well as in the derived graph $O-(RV/RL)-O$, which results from both temporal and topological partitioning.
-Temporal partitioning is necessary because the origin nodes of the main network do not natively carry temporal attributes.
-The $TSL$ partitioning constitutes a generalization of the topological partitioning previously discussed.

-We now explore the relevance of these partitioning strategies in the context of comparisons with minimal models.
-We begin by analyzing their impact on the study of in-/out-degree distributions, which are directly tied to the construction rules of minimal models.
-We then turn to another aggregated observable: the histograms of signed edge timestamp differences, ${\rm sgn}(\Delta TS)\log_{10}(|\Delta TS|)$.
+We now assess the relevance of these partitioning strategies for comparisons with minimal models.
+We begin by analyzing their impact on the study of in- and out-degree distributions (Sec.~\ref{subsec:degree_distributions}), which are directly tied to the construction rules of minimal models.
+We then turn to another aggregated observable: the histograms of signed edge timestamp differences, ${\rm sgn}(\Delta TS)\log_{10}(|\Delta TS|)$ (Sec.~\ref{subsec:histogram_deltat}).

-To frame the discussion on minimal models, we contrast the observed quantities with those generated by a modified Barabási–Albert (Price) model in which edges are oriented, making it similar to the Price~\footnote{The Price model is hereafter referred to as a ``modified Barabási–Albert (Price) model'', underlining the methodological relevance of adapting minimal models for comparison with empirical datasets.} model~\cite{price_general_1976}.
-We fix $m = 2$, the number of new edges per added node; the edges are oriented according to the order of node appearance, and timestamps are defined to mimic the exponential growth in the number of nodes observed in the main growing network.
-The preferential attachment rule takes into account, for each node, the sum of its out-degree (which is fixed and equal to $m$) and its in-degree.
+We compare the observed quantities with those generated by a modified Barabási--Albert model with oriented edges, which is similar to the Price model~\cite{price_general_1976}.
+This model is hereafter referred to as a ``modified Barabási--Albert (Price) model'', underlining the methodological relevance of adapting minimal models for comparison with empirical datasets.
+We fix $m = 2$, the number of new edges per added node; edges are oriented according to the order of node appearance, and timestamps are defined to mimic the exponential growth in the number of nodes observed in the {\it main graph}.
+The preferential attachment rule considers, for each node, the sum of its out-degree (which is fixed and equal to $m$) and its in-degree.
 The network is initialized with a complete graph of $m+1$ nodes.